-Most salamanders are threatened by habitat loss and water pollution.
+Most salamanders are threatened by habitat loss and water pollution, including contamination of vernal pools where they breed.
+Ranavirus and Chytrid fungus are two diseases that threaten many populations of salamanders and frogs.
 Over-collection for the pet trade or bait sales, acid rain, wetland drainage, drought, exotic species, stocking fish in breeding ponds, and the creation of dams are all significant threats.
 Growing urban development is converting woodlands and wetlands into parking lots and strip malls, reducing aquatic and terrestrial salamander habitat.
 Even if small patches of habitat are preserved, populations may be doomed for extinction if they are disconnected and surrounded by roads or other development.
-Forest cutting and thinning for fire control may reduce the abundance of salamanders.
+Forest loss or conversion to non-native species may reduce the abundance of salamanders.